STIXProject/stixproject.github.io/security-considerations/index.md

 ---
-layout: flat
+layout: getting_started
+title: Suggested Practices
 ---

-**UNDER DEVELOPMENT**: This guide is still under development.
-Please consider that it may be both inaccurate and/or incomplete._
+<p class="alert alert-danger"><strong>UNDER DEVELOPMENT:</strong> This guide is still under development.
+Please consider that it may be both inaccurate and/or incomplete.</p>

 There are several potential avenues for attack when processing incoming STIX documents.
 The following list is non-exhaustive and should not take the place of a comprehensive security review that takes into account your unique technology stack and processes.